Do you want to have some fun while you are getting a fantastic workout?

 - 43. Reduces the risk of falls.

 - 48. Prevents edema.

 There are three types of exercises you can do to get the rebounding benefits:

-Now that you know the different types of exercises you can do on a rebounder, let's look at rebounding benefits.
+Now that you know the different types of rebounding exercises you can do on a mini-trampoline, let's look at the rebounder benefits.